AdaCore/training_material/courses/spark_essentials/020_formal_methods_and_spark/03-spark.rst

   - Based on strongly typed feature-rich Ada programming language
   - **Restrictions** on Ada features to make proof easier

-    1. Simplify user's effort for annotating the code
+    1. Simplify programmer's effort for annotating the code

     2. Simplify the job of automatic provers